carac01/Front-End-JavaScript/Lesson_1_Introduction.md

 ### Comments

 The comments will be ignored by the language, that's why do not put by them.
-The more your code will be documented, the easier it will be modified and increased.
+The more your code is documented, the easier it will be to modify and increase the code.

 #### The line